radimsuckr/dotfiles/scripts/i3lock/README.md

 ## Dependencies:
 - [i3lock-color-git](https://github.com/eBrnd/i3lock-color)
 - imagemagick
-- scrot
+- maim
-- Liberation Fonts
+- Roboto Fonts

 You can use this with `xautolock` to automatically lock the screen after some time.